mxro/maxrohde-web/content/posts/2010/2010-09-25-setting-up-and-starting-a-web-server-in-eclipse-pde-quickstart/index.md

 ---
-title: "Setting up and starting a web server in eclipse PDE (Quickstart)"
+title: 'Setting up and starting a web server in eclipse PDE (Quickstart)'
-date: "2010-09-25"
+date: '2010-09-25'
 categories:
-  - "java"
+  - 'java'
 ---

 The following describes a number of simple steps to set up and start up a web server in the eclipse PDE environment.